Cesar Picton

-Slave to servant

-Sir John Philipps was a British Baronet and Member of Parliament.
-His journal for November 1761 recorded the arrival of Picton in his household, along with the gift of "a parakeet and a foreign duck".
-He was soon baptised by the Philippses, who were supporters of missionary work – although it is quite likely that he had been born into an Islamic family.
-Initially rigged out as an exotic page-boy, with a velvet turban (cost 10 shillings and sixpence) in the rococo fashion of the day, he became a favourite of the family, especially Lady Philipps.
+Early life

+The person who would become known as Cesar Picton was born c.
+1755 in Senegambia, mostly likely into an Islamic family.
+In 1758, the British capture of Senegal during the Seven Years' War led to Senegambia, which was a major region of the Atlantic slave trade, to be occupied by Great Britain.
+A British Army officer, serving as part of the occupational force, purchased a young boy who had been sold into slavery by the age of six and brought him back to England.
+The officer gave him to British politician and lawyer Sir John Philipps, 6th Baronet in November 1761 along with the gifts of a parakeet and non-British duck.
+Philipps, along with his wife Elizabeth, arranged for the boy to be baptised and christened "Cesar".
+He would not adopt the surname 'Picton' until later in life.

+After his baptism, the Philipps family arranged for Picton to enter their household as a page boy, clad in a velvet turban (which cost ten shillings and a sixpence) in a rococo style.
+He quickly became a favourite of the family, especially Elizabeth.
 When Picton was about 33, Horace Walpole wrote in a letter of 1788: "I was in Kingston with the sisters of Lord Milford [Sir John's son]; they have a favourite black, who has been with them a great many years and is remarkably sensible", "sensible" at this period meaning "possessing sensibility".
 He had clearly achieved an unusual status in the household.
 Picton took his surname from Picton Castle, Pembrokeshire, the Philipps's country estate in Wales, which was then a significant site for mining coal.
+It is possible that he chose this particular surname as a result of his short residence at Picton Castle from summer 1762.

-The legal status of slaves imported into England was ambiguous when Picton arrived, but they were certainly not regarded or treated in the same way as slaves in the British American colonies.
-The situation was clarified considerably by Somersett's Case of 1772 (when Picton was in his late teens), which ruled that no person could be a slave in England itself.
-By the time of Somersett's case, most black servants seem already to have been regarded and treated as free, at least by the time they reached adulthood.
+The legal status of slaves brought to the British Isles was ambiguous when Picton arrived, but they were certainly not regarded or treated in the same way as enslaved people in British America.
+The situation was clarified considerably by Somerset v Stewart of 1772 (when Picton was in his late teens), which ruled that no person could be a slave in England itself.
+By the time of the case, most black servants seem already to have been regarded and treated as free, at least by the time they reached adulthood.